What To Plant In August-Zones 1-10

 Are you wondering what the term pH level means when gardening?
 Each plant prefers a different level of acidity to grow the very best harvest.
 The level of acidity desired varies between each plant.

 Therefore, you can adjust the pH of your soil by adding lime or sulfur to bring it up or down, depending on what your soil needs.
-You can have your soil tested, possibly by your state extension service, or try and do it yourself with a soil tester. pH Tester Tester Strips
+You can have your soil tested, possibly by your state extension service, or try to do it yourself with a soil tester. pH Tester Tester Strips

 What to Plant in August by Zone